Super Meal Planning & Diet to Reverse Type 2 Diabetes

-Author Sidebar: Meal planning was not easy for me.
-Before I was diabetic, it was easy to just stop by KFC or Pizza Hut than to go to the grocery store.
+Author Sidebar: When I was diabetic, meal planning was not easy for me.
+It was a lot easier to just stop by McDonald's, KFC or Pizza Hut than it was to go to a grocery store and then have to go home and cook something. :-)

-But, after I became diabetic, I learned the importance of proper meal planning.
-If I had not learned this, I believe that I would still be diabetic and on medications today.
+But, after my recovery from the coma, I learned the critical importance of proper meal planning.
+If I had not learned this, I believe that I would still be diabetic and on medications today or possibly even dead.

-Proper meal planning is truly one of the key enablers for diabetics to eat healthy and be successful with controlling and reversing their Type 2 diabetes.
+Proper meal planning is truly one of the key enablers for diabetics to eat healthy and stabilize their blood sugars.
+As a result, proper meal planning will help you to reverse your diabetes naturally.

 So, why don't many diabetics (and non-diabetics for that matter) do a better job at meal planning and following a healthy diet?